internetee/epp_proxy/README.md

 Supervision Tree
 -----
-The application leverages OTP to isolate EPP clients from one another, each connection is isolated from others.
+The application leverages OTP to isolate EPP clients from one another, each connection is owned by its own process.
 There are two processes that accept the connections and spin off workers, those are supervised in "one for one" strategy.

 Build